Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 4870 512MB, in theory, should perform quite a bit faster than the GeForce GT 440 3GB overall. (explain)
+Memory BandwidthPerformance-wise, the Radeon HD 4870 512MB should theoretically be a lot superior to the GeForce GT 440 3GB in general. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison